mufasa159/gravity/README.md

-## Gravity 1.0
+## Gravity

-made to simplify assigning specific members to different locations randomly.
+Made to simplify assigning specific members to different locations randomly.

+**Why is it named Gravity?**
+Well, it felt like this whole scheduling thing for the summer is the "glue" to hold everything together...